Gulfstream G650/G700/G800: G700

 The aircraft should need a 1,905 m runway at MTOW in ISA conditions at sea level and land in 762 m at a typical landing weight.

 It has the same 1,283 sqft wing with its 33° wingsweep but the more outboard canted winglets are 3.4 ft wider.

 The basic operating weight increases from 54,500 to 56,000 lb and the wet wing fuel capacity increases slightly by 1,200 lb.

 The Pearl 700 turbofan is an improved version of the BR725, with one more low-pressure turbine stage, an overall pressure ratio over 50:1, and a bypass ratio higher than 6.5:1 for a 3–5% better thrust specific fuel consumption.

 After flight tests, G700 bested its competitor's 7,700 nmi range and reached up to 7,800-8,000 nmi.
 The maximum operating speed of the G700 has increased from Mach 0.925 to Mach 0.935, ranking it as the fastest in the Gulfstream product line.

 In 2023, its equipped price was $79.9M.
-The FAA issued its certificate on 29 March 2024, and the first two deliveries, to U.S.-based customers, took place on 23 April 2024.
+The FAA issued its certificate on 29 March 2024, and the first two deliveries, to US-based customers, took place on 23 April 2024.

 On April 23, 2024, Gulfstream began customer deliveries of its new G700 aircraft, less than a month after obtaining Federal Aviation Administration (FAA) certification.
 The first two G700s have begun service.
 The G700 was nominated for the 2024 Collier Trophy, ultimately awarded to the Parker Solar Probe.

+In 2026, the Gulfstream G700 received certification from India's Directorate General of Civil Aviation, while Transport Canada approved both the G700 and G800 models, allowing them to operate and be registered in those markets.